aboutcoders/job-bundle/README.md

 }
 ```

 Please note the two annotations __@JobParameters__ and __@JobResponse__.
-Both parameters and response (return value) of a job must be serializable and deserializable using the [JMS Serializer](http://jmsyst.com/libs/serializer).
+They are used to specify the type of parameters the job must be invoked with as well as the type of response that is returned by the job.
+Since jobs are executed in the background both parameters and response must be serializable in order to persist them.
+However there is special parameter type called [runtime parameter](./docs/howto-inject-runtime-parameters.md), that are specified with the `@` character.
+Runtime parameters can be of type, since they are provided at runtime by event listeners.
+The `@logger` in the previous example is such a runtime parameter.
+The `@logger` is a runtime parameters that is available for every job.
+It provides a dedicated PSR compliant logger for each job.

-The example uses a special parameter `@logger` which is a [runtime parameter](./docs/howto-inject-runtime-parameters.md).
-Each job can log to its own dedicated logger.
-All you have to do is specifying the parameter `@logger` within the __@JobParameters__.
+Both parameters and response (return value) of are serialized/deserialized using the [JMS Serializer](http://jmsyst.com/libs/serializer).

 __Note:__ You only have to provide the __@JobParameters__ or __@JobResponse__ in case your job requires parameters or returns a response.

-#### Step 2: Register the class in the service
+#### Step 2: Register the class in the service container

-Next you have to register the job as a service within the service container by tagging it.
+Next you have to register the job as a service within the service container and tag it.

 ##### Using XML
 ```xml